cloudfoundry/diego-release/CONTRIBUTING.md

 To be able to run the integration test suite ("inigo"), you'll need to have a local [Concourse](http://concourse.ci) VM.
 Follow the instructions on the Concourse [README](https://github.com/concourse/concourse/blob/master/README.md) to set it up locally using [vagrant](https://www.vagrantup.com/).
 Download the fly CLI as instructed and move it somewhere visible to your `$PATH`.

 ### Running the experimental SQL unit tests

-To run the experimental SQL unit tests, you'll need mysql and postgres running locally with the correct configuration.
+To run the experimental SQL unit tests locally requires running MySQL and Postgres with the correct configuration.

-On OS X, you can follow the these steps to install and configure mysql and postgres:
+On OS X, follow these steps to install and configure MySQL and Postgres:

-1. Install MySQL
+1. Install MySQL:

         brew install mysql

-2. Start MySQL
+2. Start MySQL:

         mysql.server start

-3. Run and set a root password
+3. Set a root password:

         mysql_secure_installation

-    - Follow the on-screen prompts to complete the installation.
-The answers won't affect whether the unit tests can run.
+   Follow the on-screen prompts to complete the installation.
+The answers will not affect whether the unit tests can run.

 4. Create /etc/my.cnf with the following contents:

         [mysqld]
         sql_mode=NO_ENGINE_SUBSTITUTION,STRICT_TRANS_TABLES

-5. Restart MySQL
+5. Restart MySQL:

         mysql.server restart

-6. Log in to the mysql console as root, using the password you specified in step 3
+6. Log in to the mysql console as root, using the password you specified in step 3:

         mysql -uroot -p<your password>